Erebot/Plop/docs/src/Usage.rst

 Internally, Plop builds up a hierarchy of loggers like so::

     root-level logger
-        directory-level logger
-            file-level logger
+        namespace-level logger
             class-level logger
                 method/function-level logger

 Log messages "bubble up".
 That is, Plop first looks for a method or function-level logger to handle the message.
 If none can be found, it looks for a class-level logger (in case the message was emitted from a method).
-Then it looks for a file-level logger, then a logger for the directory containing the file, then a logger for that directory's parent, etc. until it reaches the root-level logger, which always exists.
+Then it looks for a namespace-level logger, then a logger for the parent's namespace, etc. until it reaches the root-level logger, which always exists.

 Whichever logger is found first will be the one to handle the message.

 ..  note::
-    The root-level logger (root logger) comes pre-configured with a handler that logs messages to ``STDERR`` using basic formatting.
+    The root-level logger) comes pre-configured with a handler that logs messages to ``STDERR`` using some very basic formatting.

 Several aspects of a logger can be configured, such as: